- Werner Herzog

 - Release Date

-Environmentalist and self-appointed bear savior Timothy Treadwell shot most of the footage in Grizzly Man, yet the film remains perhaps the finest and most characteristic of Werner Herzog’s documentaries.
-Treadwell remains a consummate Herzogian subject, being someone who confronted the wilderness to discover a measure of personal truth but was overcome by the sublimity of Nature.
+Environmentalist and self-appointed bear savior Timothy Treadwell shot most of the footage in Grizzly Man, yet the film is perhaps the finest and most characteristic of Werner Herzog’s documentaries.
+Treadwell remains a consummate Herzogian subject, someone who confronted the wilderness to discover a measure of personal truth but was overcome by the sublimity of Nature.
 Herzog believes Nature is chaotic and brutal.
 When subjects from both his fiction and nonfiction films confront or attempt to conquer Nature to achieve their dreams or desires, he anticipates the inevitable human-Nature conflict and finds himself drawn to the encounter’s resultant truth.
 Herzog’s humanist exploration of Nature and truth in his films manifests through his contemplative narration, expressive formal choices, and appreciation for the cinematic quality of the natural world.
 Such apparent subjectivity is an active choice on his part; he rejects documentaries made in the cinéma vérité style for their lack of personal truth and poetic license.
 As a documentarian, Herzog is not interested in fact; he attempts to understand the cruel truth about Nature, and yet he also seems to know that understanding Nature is impossible.
 Grizzly Man reveals Herzog’s ambition as a documentarian through his depiction and desire to understand Treadwell, a man who looked to Nature for comfort, yet ultimately became a victim of the sublime.

 For the summer months over thirteen years, Treadwell camped in Katmai National Park and Preserve, Alaska, hiding from authorities on a personal mission to protect the resident population of grizzly bears better than the Park Service could, he believed.
 During that time, Treadwell shot nearly 100 hours of gorgeous wildlife footage, earning notoriety among environmentalists.
 Alongside friend Jewel Palovak, he also founded a bear conservationist group called Grizzly People, and during his off-season taught schoolchildren about his experiences.
 A social outcast drawn to the wild, Treadwell projected onto his bear “friends,” anthropomorphizing them.
 He gave them names like Mr. Chocolate or Freckles to create bonds that, in the end, did not exist.
 Treadwell also earned some minor celebrity with appearances on Late Night with David Letterman in 2001 and 2002.
 The talk show host asked, “Is it going to happen that one day we read a news article about you being eaten by one of these bears?”
 Letterman’s question anticipated the events of Treadwell’s 2003 visit, when he and girlfriend Amie Huguenard were killed and eaten by a rogue bear.
 Palovak granted Herzog access to Treadwell’s footage.
 The German director investigated the recordings and found uncommonly beautiful images of the Alaskan wildlife, but also evidence of a disturbed individual who, as Herzog noted, saw humanity as his enemy: “It is clear to me that the Park Service is not Treadwell’s real enemy.
 There’s a larger, more implacable adversary out there: The people’s world and civilization.”
 Grizzly Man combines Treadwell’s footage with Herzog’s interviews and commentary, resulting in a film that portrays Treadwell’s story as a tale of a man who, in the director’s view, failed to understand and respect the sublimity of Nature.